developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &#34; (double quote) <br>
 ![img](DTRK_Install_5.JPG)
 _Figure 5.
 Installation - server authentication and credentials_
 7. Review settings.
-Click Next.
-Third party applications (such as Postgres and Node.js) will be installed if it does not pre-exist in the system.
+Click **Next.** Third party applications (such as Postgres and Node.js) will be installed if it does not pre-exist in the system.
 ![img](DTRK_Install_6.JPG)
 _Figure 6.
 Installation - review settings_
 8. Installation complete.
-Click Finish.
+Click **Finish.**
 ![img](DTRK_Install_7.JPG)
 _Figure 7.
 Installation - complete_

 ###Server Setup
 Steps for ZDVC server setup after installation: <br>
 1. **Run ZDVC Server Software.** Start the server services by launching the desktop shortcut icon "START_ZDVC_SERVICE".
 2. **View the web portal.** Open a supported browser.
-Enter the default server URL: `https://name.company.com:8443/zdvc`, where "name.company.com:8443" is replaced with the appropriate domain and port number.
+Enter the default server URL: `https://hostname.company.com:8443/zdvc`, where "hostname.company.com:8443" is replaced with the appropriate hostname, domain and port number.
 3. **Select app to launch.** As part of ZDVC, the server consists of multiple solution offerings.
 Select "Device Tracker" then enter the login credentials to login.
 The default user name is "SAdmin".
 The password is the super admin and database password entered during server installation.
 4. **Server certificate validation.** Use an SSL Tool (such as [ssltools.com](http://ssltools.com/)) to aid in diagnostics and validate the certificate chain.<br>
 A. Open [ssltools.com](http://ssltools.com/) in the browser.<br>
-B. Enter the Web UI URL, for example `https://name.company.com:8443/zdvc`<br>
+B. Enter the Web UI URL, for example `https://hostname.company.com:8443/zdvc`<br>
 C. Click the Scan button.
 A successful result returns green checks for each step. _See Figure 8 below._ <br>
-D. Enter the backend URL for your server, for example `https://name.company.com:8080/zdvc` <br>
+D. Enter the backend URL for your server, for example `https://hostname.company.com:8080/zdvc` <br>
 E. Click the Scan button.
 A successful result returns green checks for each step:
 ![img](SSLTools.JPG)
 _Figure 8.
 SSLTools.com results_